 Just because they have supplied a certificate, especially if parents cannot be seen, some of these certificates are not worth the cheap paper they are printed on.
 I have a puppy at my classes at the time of writing this, with a full pedigree certificate, sold as a Staffordshire Bull Terrier yet it is clearly and without any shadow of a doubt a Mastiff.

-This is normally the most dominant of the litter.
+This is normally the most dominant of the litter, the bully.
 Do not also go to the other end of the scale and pick the runt or the frightened one, because you feel sorry for it, you are taking on a whole heap of problems if you do.

 The majority of all dog attacks are based on fear, not aggression.
 You are far better off picking a pup from the middle rankings.